clehner/pull-git-repo/README.md

 Get a git object

-- `name`: name of a ref pointing to the object, or SHA1 of the object
+- `name`: name of a branch, tag, or ref pointing to the object, or SHA1 of the object

 #### `repo.getCommit(rev, cb(err, object, id))`